What is the UN Study?

 Manfred Nowak is a professor of international law and human rights at the University of Vienna and the Secretary-General of the European Inter-University Centre for Human Rights and Democratisation in Venice.
 He was previously the United Nations Special Rapporteur on Torture.

-The UN has called for States to fund the Study through voluntary contributions - meaning that if countries do not provide financial support, the Study will not take place.
-NGOs are calling for the UN and member states to step up and match their rhetoric with action and you can add your voice to our call.
+The UN has called for States to fund the Study through voluntary contributions - meaning that if countries do not provide the necessary financial support, the scale of the work must be reduced.
+There is still the opportunity for States to contribute and NGOs are calling for the UN and member states to match their rhetoric with action and you can add you voice to the call.

 The NGO Panel